 When you synthesize a design, you need to set up two kinds of files: HDL files that describe your design, and project files to manage the design.
 This chapter describes the procedures to set up these files and the project.
 It covers the following:

-- Setting Up HDL Source Files, on page 30

-- Using Mixed Language Source Files, on page 43

-- Using the Incremental Compiler, on page 48

-- Using the Structural Verilog Flow, on page 50

-- Working with Constraint Files, on page 52
+- Setting Up HDL Source Files, on page 30 - Using Mixed Language Source Files, on page 43 - Using the Structural Verilog Flow, on page 48 - Working with Constraint Files, on page 50

 Setting Up HDL Source Files